apostrophecms/vite-demo/README.md

 Open your browser and navigate to `http://localhost:3000`.
 Follow the login link and login with the username `admin` and the password `admin`.

 Hit Edit on the home page and add any desired number of "Vue Counter App", "Svelte Counter App", and "React Counter App" widgets by clicking on the "Add Content" button.
-After publishing (Update then Preview), you will see the counter apps in action.
+After publishing using the button in the upper right corner (Update then Preview), you will see the counter apps in action.

-You can also create a new page of type "Counter Apps Page".
+You can also create a new page of type "Counter Apps Page" by going to the pages menu, selecting "New Page" and then selecting the page type from the menu on the right.
 Choose a title, publish and navigate to the page.
 Edit the page and add the "Vue Counter App", "React Counter App", and "Svelte Counter App" widgets to the main area.
 Widgets can be shared between basically any document type.

 The counter apps will "remember" their state (until the application is restarted) even if you navigate away from the page or reload it.
 You can add multiple instances of the same widget to the page and they will work independently.

 The apps are not loading the counter state via HTTP requests, but are using the server-side rendered initial data.

-Open your favourite editor and navigate to the  `ui/src/app` directories of the `counter-react-widget`, `counter-vue-widget`, and `counter-svelte-widget` modules.
+Open your favourite code editor and navigate to the `modules` folder.
+Inside you will find the code for each of the widgets and some other modules we will discuss.
+The `ui/src/app` directories of the `counter-react-widget`, `counter-vue-widget`, and `counter-svelte-widget` modules contain the files for the main app code of each.
 You can modify the counter apps (`App.vue`, `App.svelte` and `App.jsx`) and see the changes reflected in the browser without a full page reload (HMR).

 ## The frameworks setup

 All frameworks except ReactJS are integrated via single project level `apos.vite.config.mjs` file.
 Any additional configuration files are also supported (e.g. `svelte.config.js`, `postcss.config.js`, etc).

-For demonstration purposes (and because by default it requires additional page injection), ReactJS is configured via its own project module `vite-react`, using the supported by Apostrophe Vite `build.vite` module configuration.
-The module also injects the React refresh runtime required for React HMR, using the new conditional injection feature.
+For demonstration purposes (and because by default it requires additional page injection), ReactJS is configured via its own project module `vite-react`.
+Looking inside the `index.js` file of that module, this is accomplished using the Apostrophe Vite `build.vite` configuration that can be added to any project module.
+The module also injects the React refresh runtime required for React HMR, using the new conditional injection feature within the `init(self)` block.
+You can read more about this in the [documentation](https://docs.apostrophecms.org/guide/vite.html#development-specific-features).

-Tailwind CSS is integrated site-wide and can be used in both front-end and back-end (nunjucks) code.
+This demo also has Tailwind CSS integrated site-wide and can be used in both front-end (Nunjucks) and back-end Admin UI code.
 The configuration steps used while creating the demo are described below.

 ## "Smarter" Counter apps as widgets

-The default template when creating Vite app for React, Vue, or Svelte is a counter app.
-In this demo those are ported to ApostropheCMS widgets: `counter-react-widget`, `counter-vue-widget`, and `counter-svelte-widget` respectively.
+The default template when creating a Vite app for React, Vue, or Svelte is a counter app.
+In this demo those are ported to the ApostropheCMS widgets: `counter-react-widget`, `counter-vue-widget`, and `counter-svelte-widget` respectively.
 The respective UI code can be found in `ui/src` directories of these modules.
 Every widget has its own bundle, which is loaded only when the widget is present on the page (and no user is logged in).

 The widgets are registering [widget players](https://docs.apostrophecms.org/guide/custom-widgets.html#client-side-javascript-for-widgets) as a standard approach in ApostropheCMS.
+These players are client-side code that is registered by ApostropheCMS to be handled during page edit or refresh.
 This ensures that our apps will be re-mounted when the page is reloaded, but also when widget configuration changes.

 Additionally, the default counter apps are enhanced to get initial data (props) from the server and save their state back to the server.